MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/wcf-lob-adapter-sdk/step-3-implement-the-connection-for-the-echo-adapter.md

  **Time to complete:** 45 minutes

- In this step, you will implement the connection capability of the Echo adapter.
+ In this step, you implement the connection capability of the Echo adapter.
 According to the [!INCLUDE[afproductnameshort](../../includes/afproductnameshort-md.md)], you must implement the following abstract class and interfaces when connecting to the target system.

--   <xref:Microsoft.ServiceModel.Channels.Common.ConnectionUri>
+-   `Microsoft.ServiceModel.Channels.Common.ConnectionUri`

--   <xref:Microsoft.ServiceModel.Channels.Common.IConnection>
+-   `Microsoft.ServiceModel.Channels.Common.IConnection`

--   <xref:Microsoft.ServiceModel.Channels.Common.IConnectionFactory>
+-   `Microsoft.ServiceModel.Channels.Common.IConnectionFactory`

  Instead of deriving from the above abstract class and interfaces, the [!INCLUDE[afdevwizardnameshort](../../includes/afdevwizardnameshort-md.md)] automatically generates the three derived classes, EchoAdapterConnection, EchoAdapterConnectionUri, and EchoAdapterConnectionFactory.
-In addition to creating the classes, each will have by default a method that throws a specific exception, <xref:System.NotImplementedException>.
+In addition to creating the classes, each has a default method that throws a specific exception, `System.NotImplementedException`.
 This statement reminds the developer to implement each class.
 When the class is implemented, this exception-throwing statement must be removed.

- In the following section, you will update those three classes to get a better understanding of how to handle a connection, what the URI structure is, and how to programmatically retrieve various URI elements and then use those elements within the adapter.
+ In the following section, you update those three classes to get a better understanding of how to handle a connection, what the URI structure is, and how to programmatically retrieve various URI elements and then use those elements within the adapter.

 ## Prerequisites
  Before you begin this step, you must have successfully completed [Step 2: Categorize the Adapter and Connection Properties](../../adapters-and-accelerators/wcf-lob-adapter-sdk/step-2-categorize-the-adapter-and-connection-properties.md).
-And you should have a clear understanding of the <xref:Microsoft.ServiceModel.Channels.Common.IConnection>, <xref:Microsoft.ServiceModel.Channels.Common.IConnectionFactory>, and <xref:Microsoft.ServiceModel.Channels.Common.ConnectionUri> classes.
+And you should have a clear understanding of the `Microsoft.ServiceModel.Channels.Common.IConnection`, `Microsoft.ServiceModel.Channels.Common.IConnectionFactory`, and `Microsoft.ServiceModel.Channels.Common.ConnectionUri` classes.

 ## Connection-Related Classes
  The [!INCLUDE[afdevwizardnameshort](../../includes/afdevwizardnameshort-md.md)] generates three derived classes, EchoAdapterConnection, EchoAdapterConnectionUri, and EchoAdapterConnectionFactory.
 The following provides a brief overview of methods associated with each.